nykez/gmod-tracker/README.md

 3. Done

 ## How to use
 Set a commit channel using `~setchannel`.
-After that all Garry's Mod commits will be broadcastes to that channel in real time.
+After that all Garry's Mod commits will be broadcasted to that channel in real time.

 ## Commands
 *permission: adminstrator*